ericayhayes/georeferencingtutorial/README.md

 ![](images/mapwarper_addcontrolpoint.png)

 7. You need at least 4 or 5 points.
-Spread them out across your historic map--focusing on state borders and major cities is a good strategy.
+Spread them out across your historic map--focusing on state borders, rivers, and major cities is a good strategy.

-8. If you need to delete a control point, click on “Control Points” in the Control Panel below the map.Selecting Control Points will display all of the points you have added, and enable you to delete any points that you want to re-do.
+8. If you need to delete a control point, click on “Control Points” in the Control Panel below the map.
+Selecting Control Points will display all of the points you have added, and enable you to delete any points that you want to re-do.
 You also have the option of changing the latitude and longitude manually.

 ![](images/mapwarper_controlpoints.png)

-*Note: There is an  Error value for each control point.
+*Note: Under "Control Points," you will see there is an  Error value for each control point.
 Map Warper uses the Root Mean Square error calculation (RMS) to evaluate the transformation of the different control points.
-The RMS error provides a rough guide to how consistent your control points are to one another with reference to the map and assesses how distorted your map will be.
+The RMS error provides a rough guide to how consistent your control points are to one another with reference to the map's transformation and it assesses how distorted your map will be.
 High RMS error values indicate that your control points are less consistent with one another in comparison to a low RMS error value.
 It is generally recommended that you keep your error values low and replace or remove control points with high values.
-While the RMS error provides a good way to assess the transformation's accuracy, you should always reevaluate how well your image maps up to the GIS map.
+While the RMS error provides a good way to assess the transformation's accuracy, you should always reevaluate how well your scanned map matches up to the GIS modern map.
 For more information about the RMS error, please see Esri's section on interpreting the root mean square error in their [Overview of georeferencing](https://pro.arcgis.com/en/pro-app/help/data/imagery/overview-of-georeferencing.htm#ESRI_SECTION1_61F70AE3AC6C47559B3C03C74F093505)*

 10. When you have enough points and think they are distributed well across your historic map, click Warp Image! at the bottom of the page.
 Georeferencing maps takes practice.
 You may find that your rectified map creates an unreadable warped map.
 We encourage you to try steps 7-9 again, taking into account best practices for georeferencing mentioned above, such as identifying major cities, roads, streams, and rivers that you can identify with confidence.